 Look, we’re not saying that you should deprive yourself of a little comfort food.
 If something sweet or salty will help your mental state, dig in!
 Just remember to take care of your teeth in between all the quarantine snacks.

 Make sure you’re drinking lots of water throughout the day.
-This will help clean your mouth and remove any plaque or particles that could build up on your teeth.
-Also, do your best to avoid extra sugary or acidic treats (like soda).
+This will help clean your mouth and remove any plaque or particles that could build up your teeth.
+Also, do your best to avoid extra-sugary or acidic treats (like soda).
 These can damage your tooth enamel and lead to tooth sensitivity.

 Visit the Dentist (Once They’re Ready)